JordanMarr/SqlHydra/README.md

 let getCities () =
     let city = getCity() // DO prepare where parameters above and then pass into the where clause selectTask HydraReader.Read (Create openContext) {
-        for a in addressTable do
+        for a in SalesLT.Address do
         where (a.City = city)
         select (a.City, a.StateProvince) into (city, state)
         mapList $"City: %s{city}, State: %s{state}"   // DO transforms using the `mapSeq`, `mapArray` or `mapList` operations